bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Also since Ansible 2.10, vars plugins can reside in collections.
 Vars plugins in collections must require whitelisting to be functional.

-For example vars plugins, see the source code for the `vars plugins included with Ansible Core
+For example vars plugins, see the source code for the `vars plugins included with Ansible Base
 <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/vars>`_.

 .. seealso::